 I initially qualified as a solicitor in 1990 and am now retired from legal work.
 I was accredited by the Law Society as a specialist in mental health, children and family law.
 I ran my own legal practice, one of the largest mental health law firms in the UK.
 I worked with clients in the community, in hospitals and other institutional settings.
 My fields of expertise were acting for adults and children with mental health problems in child and family cases and mental health review tribunals, so I have depth of knowledge of mental health.

 I have worked as a trainer and educator for organisations supporting the homeless, an anti-bullying group, people with an intellectual disability, victims of domestic abuse and prisoner-victim mediation (restorative justice)

 I qualified as a counsellor in 2006 with a BACP accredited Diploma in Integrative Counselling from Sheffield Hallam University.
-I have experience across many varied adult mental health issues, having worked in GP surgeries, drug and alcohol services, for MIND and in private practice.
+I have experience across many varied adult mental health issues, having worked for the NHS, drug and alcohol services, for MIND and in private practice.
 I also have a Couples Counselling qualification and Accreditations in Mediation and Dialectical Behavioural Therapy (DBT).

 My Linkedin profile is here https://www.linkedin.com/in/rozanna-niazi-95282761/